aszkid/milsim/SCHEMA.md

 Two functions are of utmost important:
 - `render`: does all necessary culling, batching, etc. based on the `SceneGraph` and `SceneDrawable` objects.
 - `update`: updates every component of the scene based on policies set at creation (physics? etc.)

+On the highest level, a `Scene` object contains a vector of `Scene::Node`s, very much a la Godot.
+Internally, a `Node` may reference a `Drawable` component, a `Physics` component, etc. by having children.

 ### SceneGraph